Inglix/RepairAtWorkbench/README.md

 * Different repair bills are created to group items by their crafting skill requirements
 * Repairing only requires time and doesn't consume any type of crafting resources

+## Planned Updates
+* Mod settings to allow customization of the repair process such as skill requirements, skill gains, time required, etc.
+* Handling of items which are not normally craftable from any workbench without needing hard-coded exceptions

+## Frequently Asked Questions
+### Do I still need HugsLib for this version?
+No, I've removed the dependency on HugsLib entirely.

 ## Compatibility
 * Should be compatible with just about anything.
 Mods which add new workbenches or crafting recipes should be handled automatically.
 * Likely won't clash with other item repair mods, but why would you do that?